 While Amazon continues to challenge our collective definition of a monopoly, there are several smaller, local options available.
 Places with friendly people to talk to, sage advice about gear, and shelves stocked with useful products, not just race-to-the-bottom shit.
 Many of these shops have been around for decades, standing the test of time due to their ingenuity, investment in community, and adaptability.

-My distaste with Amazon is fairly obvious – the rise of the online warehouse correlates with the decline of the specialty climbing, skiing, paddling, and mountaineering shops across the country.
+My distaste with Amazon is fairly obvious – the rise of the online warehouse correlates with the decline of the specialty climbing, skiing, kayaking, and mountaineering shops across the country.
 And with the loss of these technicians, tuners, and pack fitters, we also lose their hands-on experience and knowledge.
 Thus, if you’re near a small gear shop that offers a product at a fair price, I encourage you to buy local.

 This iconic shop was the real catalyst for writing this story.
 When I heard that Ascent was closing this May, I was really bummed.
 In my mind, it’s always been one of the last bastions of buying gear local, widely known for its friendly staff, quality rental gear, and endless advice.
 Fortunately, it was acquired and re-opened just a few months later.
 Based in Ballard, the shop focused on activities such as backpacking, camping, climbing, trail running, skiing, and biking.